 The cinnamon tree, scientific name Cinnamomum, has a use for every single one of its parts—bark, roots, buds, leaves, and flowers.
 Most places in the U.S. tend to consume the Indonesian variety, Korintje cinnamon,Cinnamomum burmannii, a type cassia cinnamon, a plant native of Southern China.
-After being dried, the scented bark of Cassia cinnamon is widely sold in whole sticks or chips, but you more likely to find it in ground form.
+After being dried, the scented bark of Cassia cinnamon is widely sold in whole sticks or chips, but you’re more likely to find it in ground form.

 The essential oil in cinnamon is known as cinnamic aldehyde, ranging from 65% to 95% of the total oil content.
 Cassia cinnamon varies between 0.9% and 7% levels of essential oil, depending on the specific climate where it is grown.
 The Indonesian variety, Korintje cinnamon, contains between 0.9% and 3% of essential oils.

->In other languages, Indonesian cinnamon is known as shiwanikei (Japanese), falsa cunforeira (Portuguese), shan yue gui (Mandarin), and canela de java (Spanish).
+In other languages, Indonesian cinnamon is known as shiwanikei (Japanese), falsa cunforeira (Portuguese), shan yue gui (Mandarin), and canela de java (Spanish).
 Other names for it are Korintje, Padang, and cassia vera.

 The word “cinnamon” has an ancient history, starting with the Phoenicians, who borrowed “qinnamon” from Hebrew and influenced the Greek world’s “kinnamon”, which led to the Latin word “cinnamum” or “cinnamomum”.
 In medieval times, Old French spread “cinnamone” around the 14th century.
-Etymologists prove that the spice trade is an old practice, dating back to ancient times.
+Etymologists have proved that the spice trade is an old practice, dating back to ancient times.

 Cinnamon is one of the first spices to be discovered and traded.
 It is widely agreed that cinnamon was imported from China to Egypt since 2000 BC.
 In literature, the first reference to cinnamon dates back to the 7th century BC in one of Sappho’s poems in Greek, where she referenced “kasia”.
 The Bible references sweet cinnamon (Ceylon) in Exodus 30:23-4.
 Herodotus, the Greek historian, mentioned India as a provider of cassia.